Compatibility with Sphinx

 DocumenterInterLinks is interoperable with Sphinx and Intersphinx: The InterLinks object can refer to the objects.inv file that Sphinx automatically writes out for every project.
 This makes it possible to easily link to virtually every Python project (as well as any other C/C++/Fortran project that uses Sphinx for its documentation).

 The possible specification :domain:role:`name` in an @extref link mimics the cross-referencing syntax in Sphinx.
 However, Sphinx reStructuredText is much more explicit than Documenter's markdown syntax.
 In particular, the domain and role are required for every reference (although projects can set up a default domain, usually py, which can then be omitted).
-This is not the case in the @extref syntax defined by DocumenterInterLinks, where domain and role are for disambiguation only and can (and usually should) be omitted.
+This is not the case in the @extref syntax defined by DocumenterInterLinks, where the domain and role are for disambiguation only and can (and usually should) be omitted.

 Moreover, domains and roles must be formally defined in Sphinx.
 In fact, Sphinx makes a distinction between "type" and "role".
 Strictly speaking, the objects.inv file records an "object type", like function or module, which DocInventories.InventoryItem reads in as role.
 A Sphinx domain then defines "roles" on top of that which are used for referencing object.
 The formal definition of the domain includes a mapping between an object type and one or more roles.
 Consider for example the code of the PythonDomain, which defines an object type function with associated roles func and obj.
 In contrast, DocumenterInterLinks has no formally defined domains and makes no distinction between object types and roles.
 Thus, the inventory item links["matplotlib"][":py:function:`matplotlib.get_backend`"] would be referenced as :py:func:`matplotlib.get_backend` (using :func:, not :function:!) or :py:obj:`matplotlib.get_backend` in Sphinx, but as [`get_backend`](@extref :py:function:`matplotlib.get_backend`) in DocumenterInterLinks, or more simply without any domain or role as [`matplotlib.get_backend`](@extref).